williamlsh/vault/README.md

 #### Middleware

-The service and endpoint layers both are implemented with middleware.
-Logging middleware for both and prometheus middleware for endpoint only but none for transport layer now.
+The service, endpoint and transport layers are all implemented with middleware both for server and client sides.
+Especially, logging, instrumentation, rate limit and circuit breaker middleware are applied.

+#### Application Performance Management

+APM(namely _Application Performance Management_) is implemented by middleware in server and client sides and can be easily run by docker compose.
+Generally, there are three domains.

+- Prometheus and Grafana for service metrics.
+- Kit logger for logging.
+- Zipkin and optionally Lightstep, AppDash for tracing through opentracing spec.

 #### Client